prudentprogrammer/My_MOOCs/README.md

-# My_MOOCs
+## My MOOC's
-Repository of the Online Courses (MOOC's) I have taken along with the assignments and notes for them. 📖🤓🧐
+### List of the Online Courses I have taken for Personal Enrichment

+**Note: These notes and solutions are my solutions and are only being presented as a reference.
+Please do not copy or plagiarize the content or code as it impedes your learning skills and knowledge.**